Paquity/fxlibc/README.md

 * You must add `fxlibc/` instead of each include file (for example, if you want to include `stdio.h` you mush use `#include <fxlibc/stdio.h>`.
 * Link with:
-	* `-lfxlibc` for standalone feature
-	* `-lfxlibc-casio-abi-fx9860g` for Casio ABI support for monochrome devices
+	* `-lfxlibc-fx9860g` for Casio ABI support for monochrome devices
-	* `-lfxlibc-casio-abi-fxcg50` for Casio ABI support for primz devices
+	* `-lfxlibc-fxcg50` for Casio ABI support for primz devices
 	* `-lfxlibc-vhex` for Vhex kernel support.
+	* `-lfxlibc` for standalone features

 ---